khanlou/Objective-Shorthand/README.md

 	- (BOOL) anyObjectsPassTest:(BOOL (^)(id object))test;
 	- (BOOL) noObjectsPassTest:(BOOL (^)(id object))test;

-## Tests
+## Additions

-Pull requests are welcome, however, there is a test suite.
-Please make sure that you are not breaking the tests, and if you add new methods, make sure there is test coverage for it.
+Pull requests are welcome, however, there is a test suite and AppleDoc-compliant documentation for each method.
+Please make sure that you are not breaking the tests, and if you add new methods, make sure there is test coverage for it and relevant document is included.